Whatever you want to do career-wise, you need social media. But which one should you use to grow? Find out here.

 This post contains affiliate links.
 Learn more about our affiliate links by reading our Affiliate Disclaimer HERE.

 Every published author and successful blogger will tell you that you need to grow your online exposure in order to make any real money and the best way to do that, is through social media!
-In order to do this, you need a toolbox filled with a large arsenal of tips and know-how, to use.
+In order to do this, you’ll need a toolbox filled with a large arsenal of tips to use.

 Want a literary agent to rep you?
 Trust me when I tell you, they’re checking your social media.
 Don’t have a big enough following on social media?
 Say good-bye to your chances of getting published, no matter how good your book is.
 Want a company to pay you for your content?
 Then you need an online presence that is competitive and valuable.
 But no company, publisher, or literary agent will offer you compensation or representation without having a social media strategy that includes consistency, a target audience, and great content!

 But how do you grow your following on any of the social media channels?
-Many say that Instagram is the best, while others prefer Twitter.
+Many say that you should buy Instagram followers, but is Instagram the best for what you need to do?
+Others will say it’s better to advertise on Twitter.
 Either way, you need to identify an audience to target your material to.
 Once you have a target audience ready, then you need a mission or purpose.
 Ask yourselves, “What’s the point of being on social media?
 What am I trying to share?” and if you can answer these, then you will have a path to starting your social media growth.

 Armed with this knowledge, let’s talk shop.
 Which is the best social media channel to grow your following?